Email Marketing Services: Updated 2019

 In a nutshell, you invite them to receive more information from you and if they accept, they have “opted-in” to receive your information emails until they “opt-out”, after which you no longer have permission to contact them by email.

-You will also use your autoresponder to keep details of customers who HAVE purchased from you.
-So you ideally need two lists so you can send them different messages.
+You can also use your autoresponder to keep details of customers who HAVE purchased from you.
+So you ideally need at least two lists so you can send them different messages.

 For Prospective Customers